hvrlxy/interview_prep/README.md

 # interview_prep

-my solutions and notes for blind75 and leetcode
+This repository contains my own implementations of my solutions for the Blind 75 and Leetcode problems.

+You can access the list of recommended problems in [this](https://neetcode.io/) link.